Vinz2008/Sasm/README.md

 ### Linux, Macos and other Unix/BSD
 launch ```make``` then ```make install```
 ### Windows
+install [MinGw](https://sourceforge.net/projects/mingw/) (I strongly advise you to create a copy of ming32-make.exe named make.exe so it is the same command for windows and other platforms.
+If you don't, you need to replace make by ming32-make in the following command)

 launch  ```` make ```` then create an installer with the nsis script in the [nsis app](https://nsis.sourceforge.io/Download)